-It’s no wonder that this beautiful capital city had been on my travel bucket list for quite a while, and just two weeks ago, I finally checked it off.
+This beautiful capital city had been on my travel bucket list for quite a while, and I was so excited to finally check it off.

 Arriving in Stockholm

-We were incredibly tired at this point, but lucky for us, our hotel, the HTL Kungsgatan, was located on the same street as the Arlanda Express stop!
+We were incredibly tired at this point, but lucky for us, our hotel, the Scandic No. 53, was located on the same street as the Arlanda Express stop!
 Our hotel could not have been more conveniently located, because there’s nothing worse than scrambling to find your hotel, late at night, after flying in from another country.

 Three Days in Stockholm: Day One

 After a good night’s sleep, we woke up, got dressed, and grabbed a quick breakfast and some coffee in the lobby.
 We were ready for our first of three days in Stockholm!

 We decided that our first day of three days in Stockholm would be spent sightseeing, slowly and thoroughly.
 We wanted to get a feel for life in Stockholm and for the city, instead of just seeing the touristic sites (though we did do that, too!).